Annapolis Road Line: Later changes

 During the COVID-19 pandemic, the T18 operated on its Saturday supplemental schedule beginning on March 16, 2020.
 It however began operating on its Sunday service on March 18, 2020.
-Weekend service was also reduced to operate every 30 minutes.
-Its regular service was restored on August 23, 2020.
+Weekend service was also suspended beginning on March 21, 2020.
+Weekend service was restored on a limited basis on July 18, 2020.
+Full service resumed on August 23, 2020.
+Full service was restored on August 23, 2020.

 On September 5, 2021, service was also increased to operate every 12 minutes daily between 7 a.m. to 9 p.m.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all service after midnight daily on the T18.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to rename the T18 to Route MD146, and kept the same routing of the current T18.
 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD146 to Route P40 and kept its same routing.
-The change was then proposed during WMATA's 2025 Proposed Network.
+The change were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route T18 was renamed to the P40 and kept the same routing as the former T18 did.